Igult2017/Quizforge-pius/replit.md

 - Component co-location: UI components live in `client/src/components` with nested `ui/` folder for reusable primitives
 - Path aliases configured (`@/`, `@shared/`, `@assets/`) for clean imports
 - Form handling with `react-hook-form` and `@hookform/resolvers` for validation
+- Professional admin dashboard with sidebar navigation (shadcn sidebar components)
+- **Merriweather** serif font for all headings and titles (professional, academic aesthetic)

 ### Backend Architecture